-At Lawtons Solicitors we have the necessary experience to defend all murder and manslaughter cases, both as instructed solicitors or lead/junior advocates at court.
+The criminal offences of murder and manslaughter vary greatly.
+At Lawtons we have the experience to defend all murder and manslaughter cases, both as instructed solicitors or lead/junior advocates at court.

-There are three main areas when it comes to “homicide”, with the most serious being murder.
-The other two are manslaughter, split between voluntary and involuntary, and lastly death by infanticide, familial homicide, corporate manslaughter or offences where it is said a person’s driving may have resulted in a death.
+There are three main offences around ‘homicide’, with the most serious being murder.
+The other offences are manslaughter – split between voluntary and involuntary – plus death by infanticide, familial homicide, corporate manslaughter and the offence of death by dangerous driving.

-Manslaughter is equally complex and has a number of elements and can be committed in a number of ways.
-For example, manslaughter may be proven when someone has died but that:
+Manslaughter is an equally complex criminal offence that can be committed in a number of ways.

 - An individual has suffered diminished responsibility due to a mental illness, in these types of cases, complex psychiatric evidence is required.

 Other factors which may be taken into consideration include acts of self-defence, if this can be proven, or acting in defence of someone else or preventing a different crime from occurring (burglary).

 It is the intention element of the definition that distinguishes murder from manslaughter, and this is cited as malice aforethought or referred to by solicitors as the mens rea, which literally means the mental element of the offence.